 - Subtitle selection now uses correct index mapping preventing off-by-one issues.

 This page was last modified on 4 November 2013, at 23:23.
-This page has been accessed 332 times.
 Content is available under Creative Commons License SA 3.0 as well as the GNU Free Documentation License 1.2